History of Norsk Data: Internationalization

 Monrad-Krohn was appointed professor of digital technology at NTH in December 1969.
 He chose to combine the professorship with the position as CEO of Norsk Data.
 Stord Verft took delivery of the first Nord-20 the following year and Norcontrol took delivery of the first of its 28 Nord-4s.
 The first major conflict in top management took place in February 1971 regarding a new organizational structure, with Monrad-Krohn on the one side and Bjørge and Skår on the other.
 Although revenue continued to rise, the company failed to create good profit margins.
 The issues caused two board members to resign and in June ten employees were laid off after orders were NOK 3 million below budget.

 The company was saved by a NOK 6-million contract with the Norwegian Meteorological Institute which ND won in February 1971 in competition with major international players.
 The Nord Integrated Computer System (Nordic) was completed in April 1972 and consisted of three Nord-1s and a new Nord-5.
-The latter was the first 32-bit minicomputer in the world.
-This solution was chosen to allow the Nord-5 to act as a number cruncher while the Nord-1s would handle smaller tasks.
+This configuration was claimed to be the first 32-bit minicomputer in the world, employing the Nord-5 as a number cruncher while the Nord-1s would handle smaller tasks.
 One of these was used to collect information from a global network of weather stations.

 When the project finished Norsk Data was without orders.
 Sales representatives were not appreciated in the company and were typically fired about once a year.
 The company's strategy was to create excellent products which could sell themselves.
 As the twenty-five people involved in the Nordic project were not required elsewhere, they were moved to the marketing department.
 It was first with this move that the company's management started realizing the importance of marketing.
 However, other non-technical departments, especially finances, had also not been keeping up with the company's growth.[Kolbjørn Johansen was therefore hired as chief financial officer in 1969.
 The board decided on 18 October 1972 to replace Monrad-Krohn with Johansen as CEO, with the former becoming chair of the board.
 He would within a few years leave Norsk Data and establish Mycron and Tiki Data.